julian274/Control_RPI_Car_VR/README.md

      sudo ./start

 ```
-    -To run the MJPEG Streamer u need to download the requierd files then follow these commands on a different terminal (because we want to execute two commands together):
+To run the MJPEG Streamer u need to download the requierd files then follow these commands on a different terminal (because we want to execute two commands together):
 ```
 #First
 cd SunFounder_PiCar-V